 What if we are too busy and really don’t have the time to come to your office?

 I frequently work with clients who are out of the area and can’t come to my office.
-We have distant sessions with Skype.
+We have distant sessions with Zoom or Skype.
 It is very convenient, can be done in the comfort of your home or office and is a free program.

 What if one or both of us have been married before?

 Couples who have already been married and are now in another serious love relationship can benefit greatly from premarital counseling.
 They have their previous marriages or relationships as reference to draw from and can think of many issues that could have been explored in premarital counseling before they got married the first time.

 We expect to be married soon, how long does this take?

 Unless there is some type of crisis a couple is dealing with, about 4 sessions should do it.
 However, sometimes a couple may have an issue that is already causing some concern and may even be creating serious doubt.
 They may need a little more time.